tichagodwill/tichagodwill/README.md

 ### Hi there 👋

+I am Ticha Godwill and I am a software developer.

 <!--
 **tichagodwill/tichagodwill** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.